What to Expect in Trauma Therapy

 Sharing Your Trauma Story

 I am bound by law and a code of ethics to provide you a confidential experience in therapy.
 There are several exceptions of which you should be aware.
-If you share any plans to harm yourself or others (imminent threats of suicide or homicide), I must report to the appropriate authority to act of your behalf.
-If I become aware of any harm to a child (current or past, by you or by others) I am obligated to report this to the Department of Child Safety or the police.
+If you share any plans to harm yourself or others (imminent threats of suicide or homicide), I must report to the appropriate authority to act of your behalf or on someone else’s behalf.
+If I become aware of any harm to a child (current or past, by you or by others) I may be obligated to report this to the Department of Child Safety or the police.
 My job is not to investigate or probe for details.
 As a mandated reporter I am bound to report any reasonable suspicion of harm.

-The long and short of it is this – I’m won’t be talking about you or sharing your private details unless it with my clinical supervisor or because you give me reason to do by threatening or disclosing harm to yourself or others.
+The long and short of it is this – I’m won’t be talking about you or sharing your private details unless you give me reason to do by threatening or disclosing harm to yourself or others.
+You should know that as an adults, if you were abused in childhood, it is your choice to pursue legal action against your perpetrator.
+I am only obligated to report any suspicion of abuse to a minor or if the perpetrator has know access to children.

 Length of Sessions and Treatment

-Sessions are generally 55 minutes, however, you can expect sessions with me to range from 45-60 minutes.
+Sessions range from 45-60 minutes, depending on the work we’re doing and your level of participation.
+The remainder of the hour is reserved for documenting our session.
 When using EMDR, it may be necessary to book 1.5-2 hour sessions to allow for full processing and session closure.
 The decision to extend is made in advance and this is your choice, not my expectation.
+The fee for sessions is by the hour, not session.

-To give you an idea of the continuum of care, to work through one traumatic event, which occurred in adulthood, could be accomplished in 3-5 sessions if well resourced and supported outside of therapy.
-Dissociative Identity Disorder, on the other hand, could take many years to fully reach a place of healing and integration.
-If you were wounded as a child by abuse and/or neglect, think about how many years those wounds have been festering – they cannot be treated in a few hours with a few new learned coping skills.
-Therapy is an investment in your overall well-being, your health, you future, and your children’s future.
+To give you an idea of the continuum of care — to work through one traumatic event that occurred in adulthood when you had a relatively safe and healthy upbringing, therapy could be accomplished in 3-5 sessions you are well resourced and supported outside of therapy.
+Dissociative Identity Disorder on the other hand could take many years to fully reach a place of healing and desired integration.
+If you were wounded as a child by abuse and/or neglect, think about how many years those wounds have been festering – they cannot be treated in a few hours with a few newly learned coping skills.
+It takes time and attachment system repair.
+Therapy is an investment in your overall well-being, your health, you future…and your children’s future.

 Therapy Models and Interventions

-You may or may not be familiar with the models of therapy I integrate into treatment, that’s okay – you do not need to know what type of therapy you need; it’s my job to tailor the therapy experience to your needs, personality, and your desired outcomes.
+You may or may not be familiar with the models of therapy I integrate into treatment, that’s okay – you do not need to know what type of therapy you need; it’s my job to tailor the therapy experience to meet your needs, personality, and your desired goals/outcomes.
+You can expect the interventions I use to be helpful moving your towards your goals listed on your treatment plan.

 Sometimes clients come to therapy for a specific type of therapy because it has been recommended to them to treat their specific diagnoses or issues, like EMDR, CBT, or DBT.
-I am clear with clients from the onset that I do not provide therapy in a vacuum and while I may borrow ideas and interventions from that therapy model, I am not an out-of-the-box therapist who puts every client through the same course of treatment.
+I am clear with clients from the onset that I do not provide therapy in a vacuum and while I may borrow ideas and interventions from those particular therapy models, I don’t put every client through the same course of treatment.
 If this is what you really desire, I can help you understand why that may not be the most beneficial to you or connect you with the theory-specific therapist.

 Life happens and so do cancellations.
-The policy at Joshua Tree Counseling is that cancellations be made at least 24 hours prior to your therapy appointment to avoid a $50 cancellation fee.
-This time frame gives me time to pull from my cancellation list and fill that spot.
+The policy at Joshua Tree Counseling is that cancellations must be made at least 24 hours prior to your therapy appointment to avoid the cancellation fee which is your full session fee.
 When you no-show or cancel last minute it means lost income and lost time I could have given to others.
 I ask that you be conscious of my time and cancel as soon as you know you cannot make your appointment.
-To email me and say you are just feeling emotionally strong enough to come to session is perfectly acceptable!
-I know there will be days that you just need “off.”
-The therapy portal makes it easy to cancel as well.
+The portal makes it easy to cancel unless it is less 24 hours before your appointment.
+To cancel after the 24 hour clock starts you will need to call Joshua Tree, text or email me.